-In our opinion, as a result of the significant deficiencies described above, and any additional significant deficiencies that might have come to our attention had we been able to review engagements from the divested office as described above, the system of quality control for the accounting and auditing practice of XYZ & Co.## in effect for the year ended June 30, 20XX was not suitably designed or complied with to provide the firm with reasonable assurance of performing and/or reporting in conformity with applicable professional standards in all material respects.
+In our opinion, as a result of the significant deficiencies previously described, and any additional significant deficiencies that might have come to our attention had we been able to review engagements from the divested office as previously described, the system of quality control for the accounting and auditing practice of XYZ & Co. in effect for the year ended June 30, 20XX was not suitably designed or complied with to provide the firm with reasonable assurance of performing or reporting in conformity with applicable professional standards in all material respects.
 Firms can receive a rating of pass, pass with deficiency(ies), or fail.
 XYZ & Co has received a peer review rating of fail (with a scope limitation).

-\\\ When considered together, the deficiencies rise to the level of significant deficiencies.
+&lt;sup>5 When considered together, the deficiencies rise to the level of significant deficiencies.